 - If you’d like a guided tour, visit the Journey of Thousands of Years with Eli Ilan, and learn about Jerusalem’s relevance to Judaism, Christianity and Islam.

 Tour the museum

-You may join one of the existing guided tours, walk the grounds on a self-guided tour, or book a guided tour in advance.
+You may walk the grounds with self-guided tours included in the entrance price or book a guided tour in advance.

 Tower of David Lookout

 Kids love to climb up to the top of the Citadel and enjoy the views of the Old City and the newer parts of Jerusalem.
 The panoramic view of the city also makes a great selfie spot!

 Night Experiences – Sound & Light Show on the walls of the Citadel

 The Museum also hosts Night Experiences – the Night Spectacular & KING DAVID sound and light show each evening.
 BUY TICKETS

 An incredible sound and light show that takes place on the Tower of David stone walls.
 Please check the website for dates and times.
 For advanced booking on-line:

 King David Show